cesanta/mongoose/README.md

 # License

-This project is under MIT license, like the original project it's based on
+The mongoose binding (`mongoose/` folder) is under MIT license

+However, the original mongoose project license is different, have a look to the `LICENSE` file for more information.